 Breezaire units come with comprehensive warranty coverage and access to factory support.
 Refer to your owner’s manual for warranty details and contact information.

 If your Breezaire unit continues to have issues even after professional repairs, it may be time to consider a replacement.
-For detailed guidance on when and how to upgrade your system, read our blog:Â When to Replace Your Wine Cooling Unit.
+For detailed guidance, see our blog on when to replace your wine cooling unit or explore your options in our guide to replacing your wine cooling system.

 Tips for Optimal Performance and Longevity